Joan Trumpauer Mulholland: Freedom Riders and prison

 In the summer of 1961, the historic Freedom Riders, a group of black and white activists, challenged the legally segregated buses and bus stations of the south by refusing to travel separately.
-Thirteen riders left on two Greyhound buses en route to New Orleans from Washington, DC.
+Thirteen riders left on two Greyhound buses en route to New Orleans from Washington, D.C.

-Anniston, Alabama was the most dangerous of all towns where the riders stopped.
+Anniston, Alabama, was the most dangerous of all towns where the riders stopped.
 On Mother's Day, the two buses arrived in Anniston and were set on fire.
 Churchgoers and their children were reportedly watching as the riders attempted to escape the flames of the bus, only to be beaten by the townspeople until the police stopped the chaos.
 After this event, many thought they saw the end of the Freedom Rides.
 Instead, a call was made to Mulholland in D.C. and Diane Nash, asking for more riders.

-Mulholland, along with Stokely Carmichael (the activist and later SNCC chairman,who would later be known as Kwame Turre), Hank Thomas, and many others, took a different freedom ride.
+Mulholland, along with Stokely Carmichael (the activist and later SNCC chairman, who would later be known as Kwame Ture), Hank Thomas, and many others, took a different freedom ride.
 The group took a plane to New Orleans, then rode on the Illinois Central train to Jackson, Mississippi, with members of the Congress of Racial Equality.

 After the new group of Freedom Riders were arrested for refusing to leave a bus waiting area in Jackson, Mulholland and others were put inside a paddy wagon and taken to Parchman Penitentiary in Mississippi, a jail in the Delta, not far from where Emmett Till had been murdered in 1955.
 This prison had a reputation for violence, and several inmates had disappeared.
 At the time, June 1961, Mulholland was 19, and she refused to pay bail.

 On the ride there, the driver stopped at a house in rural Mississippi.
 Mulholland and the other activists reportedly began to fear for their lives.
-In retrospect, Mulholland later recounted, the driver had probably needed a pit stop and only wanted to frighten the riders.
+In retrospect, Mulholland later recounted, the driver had probably needed a pit stop and wanted only to frighten the riders.

 When they got to Parchman, the women were issued coarse denim black-and-white striped skirts and t-shirts.
 Prior to being locked in cells, the women were stripped and each given a vaginal examination.
 The matron cleansed her gloved hand, prior to each exam, in a bucket of liquid that Mulholland said smelled like Lysol.
 In prison, Mulholland was segregated from her fellow Nonviolent Action Group (NAG) friends.
 She described the experience as isolating, with everyone unaware of what was going on.

 They were housed on death row for two months.
-"We were in a segregated cell with 17 women and 3 square feet of floor space for each of us," she recalled in 2014.
+"We were in a segregated cell with 17 women and 3 square feet (0.27 square meters) of floor space for each of us," she recalled in 2014.

 Many of the freedom riders remained behind bars for about a month, but Mulholland had no plans and no place to go until school opened in the fall.
 She served her two-month sentence and additional time to work off the US$200 fine she owed.
 Each day in prison took three dollars off the fine.